'Like High-Definition From The Heavens'; NOAA Releases New Images Of Earth

 "This is such an exciting day for NOAA!
 One of our GOES-16 scientists compared this to seeing a newborn baby's first pictures — it's that exciting for us.
 These images come from the most sophisticated technology ever flown in space to predict severe weather on Earth.
 The fantastically rich images provide us with our first glimpse of the impact GOES-16 will have on developing life-saving forecasts."

 So far, the images are just for testing purposes, though.
-The satellite will not be fully operational until November, says a spokesperson for NOAA's satellite division.
+The satellite will not be fully operational until November, says a spokesman for NOAA's satellite division.